 Preventing tooth decay and connecting with a dentist

 “By improving preventive care and establishing a dental home for routine care early on, we expect for children to go through less dental pain and decay over their lifetime,” Angie said.
 “Kids will have the tools and knowledge they need to maintain their oral health as an important part of overall health.”

-Norton Children’s Medical Associates is launching a new system to connect patients with local dentists.
+Norton Children’s Medical Group is launching a new system to connect patients with local dentists.

 “When we see a patient who doesn’t have a dentist, we can help them find one, establish communication and help set up the first appointment,” Angie said.

 Three pilot pediatric offices have already implemented the program, and remaining offices are expected to launch in early 2019.
 Angie said she is excited about the impact it’ll have on the overall health of the community.